 CLUSTER 3

 Article 50.
-Freezing, seizure and confiscation of the proceeds of crime
+Freezing, seizure and confiscation [and disposal: IR, EG] of the proceeds of [the crimes covered in this Convention: MX, US]

+[retain original – EU & mS, SG, PK, RU; delete – US, YE]

 1. Each State Party shall adopt, to the greatest extent possible within their domestic legal systems, such measures as may be necessary to enable confiscation of: